Tomahawk missile: Munitions

 The TLAM-D contains 166 sub-munitions in 24 canisters: 22 canisters of seven each, and two canisters of six each to conform to the dimensions of the airframe.
-The sub-munitions are the same type of Combined Effects Munition bomblet used in large quantities by the U.S. Air Force with the CBU-87 Combined Effects Munition.
+The sub-munitions are the same type of Combined Effects Munition bomblet used in large quantities by the US Air Force with the CBU-87 Combined Effects Munition.
 The sub-munitions canisters are dispensed two at a time, one per side.
 The missile can perform up to five separate target segments which enables it to attack multiple targets.
 However, in order to achieve a sufficient density of coverage typically all 24 canisters are dispensed sequentially from back to front.

 Navigation

 TERCOM – Terrain Contour Matching.
 A digital representation of an area of terrain is mapped based on digital terrain elevation data or stereo imagery.
 This map is then inserted into a TLAM mission which is then loaded onto the missile.
 When the missile is in flight it compares the stored map data with radar altimeter data collected as the missile overflies the map.
 Based on comparison results the missile's inertial navigation system is updated and the missile corrects its course.
 TERCOM was based on, and was a significant improvement on, "Fingerprint," a technology developed in 1964 for the SLAM.

 DSMAC – Digital Scene Matching Area Correlation.
 A digitized image of an area is mapped and then inserted into a TLAM mission.
-During the flight the missile will verify that the images that it has stored correlates with the image it sees below itself.
-Based on comparison results the missile's inertial navigation system is updated and the missile corrects its course.
+During the flight, the missile will verify that the images that it has stored correlates with the image it sees below itself.
+Based on comparison results, the missile's inertial navigation system is updated and the missile corrects its course.

+GPS – The Tomahawk relies on the Global Positioning Recognition System as a guidance mechanism.